Military Aviation FilmsEvery Object Tells a Story

 The RAF heavy bombers of WWII carried a variety of emergency equipment ranging from a dinghy and life jackets, to parachutes and first aid packs.

-This is an emergency axe, sometimes called an escape or crash axe, generously donated to the International Bomber Command Centre by Ann and Peter Deaton.
+This film focuses on an emergency axe, sometimes called an escape or crash axe, generously donated to the International Bomber Command Centre by Ann and Peter Deaton.

 Emergency axes were stoutly made, weighing 1.5 kilograms and had an insulated handle that would protect the user from electric shocks up to 20,000 volts.
 They were produced to help crew escape from crashed or ditched aircraft.
 The sharp edge and hook were designed to slice and rip through the thin alloy of the aircraft’s fuselage, Perspex, and other obstructions.